The Harvard Law Review has elected Apsara Iyer ’24 as its 137th president. Iyer succeeds Priscila Coronado ’23.

 Committed to fighting illicit antiquities trafficking, Iyer took a leave of absence from Harvard Law School in 2021–22 to return to the DA’s Office, where she worked on an international antiquities trafficking investigation and rose to be the deputy of the ATU.

-At Harvard Law School, she is a student in the International Human Rights Clinic and member of the South Asian Law Students Association.
+At Harvard Law School, she is a student in the International Human Rights Clinic.

 In a statement announcing her appointment as Harvard Law Review president, Iyer praised her predecessor’s leadership, saying: “Priscila’s leadership is a model for all of us.
 Since joining the Law Review, I have been inspired by her skillful management, compassion, and capacity to build vibrant, inclusive communities.
 I am so grateful that we—Volume 137—inherit her legacy, and I am honored to continue building on this important work over the next year.”